ainter21/report-sectest/Report.md

 - **xss_fetchOrder.php_1_min**: this method is called to retrieve all the orders.
 There are some fields that are vulnerable to xss attack.
   - **Attack vector**: create an order with malicious code in the `name` of the `client` and in the client.
 This code will be executed when the user goes to the orde page.
 The date iput field is not vulnerable because there is an automatic sanitisation.
   - **Fix**: sanitize `$row[2]` and `$row[3]` of the array that is generated to return using `htmlentities()`.
+- **xss_getOrderReport.php_1_min**: if an order contains malicious code, this code ill be executed in the new window generated for the report list table.
+  - **Attack vector**: create an order with code inside name and contact number, then go to report page and create the report.
+In the new window the code will be executed.
+  - **Fix**: sanitize the table entries with `htmlentities()`.
+- **xss_orders.php_11_min**: this echo function is used to populate the select of the products in the orders page.
+By default, three select rows are generated, so this code is executed three times.
+If the admin created a product with malicious code in its name, this code will be executed.
+Only the name is vulnerable, because the id is not inserted by the user.
+  - **Attack vector**: create a product with javascript code in its name, then go to add orders page.
+Three dialog box will be shown.
+  - **Fix**: sanitize `$row['product_name']` with `htmlentities()`.
+- **xss_orders.php_21_min**: this echo function is used to populate the edit order page, more precisely it will output the name of the client.
+It can be exploited to inser malicious javascript code because it is not sanitized.
+  - **Attack vector**: create a new order with this string as the name of te client: `"/><script>alert("name")</script><input type="hidden"`.
+This will pop up an alert box.
+  - **Fix**: sanitize `$data[2]` with `htmlentities()`.

 ## False Positives